newrelic/kubernetes-logging/README.md

+# DEPRECATION NOTICE
+This repository has been deprecated.
+Use https://github.com/newrelic/helm-charts instead.

 # New Relic Kubernetes logging

 Welcome to the New Relic Fluent Bit output plugin for Kubernetes!
 There are only a few quick steps to getting this